At a Glance

-Thread count is defined by the number of horizontal and vertical threads (also known as weft and warp respectively) being weaved into one square inch of fabric.
-This is why bed sheets thread count is important when it comes to warm and humid weather, and why utilising high thread count sheets in Singapore is not recommended.
+Thread count bedsheet is defined by the number of horizontal and vertical threads (also known as weft and warp respectively) being weaved into one square inch of fabric.
+This is why bed sheets thread count is important when it comes to warm and humid weather, and why utilizing the highest thread count bed sheets in Singapore is not recommended.

 How Does Thread Count Affect Bed Sheet Cooling Abilities?